jy03189211/gameshop/README.md

         the service
     - The score is automatically submitted to the service at game over, assuming that the score that would be sent is over 0
+- API endpoints are at the end of this document

 ---